sharafian/react-web-monetization/README.md

 ## Examples

-This repo contains several usage examples in `examples/`.
+This repo contains several usage examples in `example/`.
 To host the site and view the examples, run:

 ```
-cd examples
+cd example
 npm install
 npm start
 ```